duongphuongleo/SPRING-semester2-Jan2026---April2026-/README.md

 - WEEk 14: Final Day1 (calble&pulleys, beams equilibrium, method of section)
 - WEEK 14: Final Day2 (method of joint)

-# Surveying 2 - Instructor: Joseph Markovic
-Expanding upon the topics from SURV1001, we continue to develop intricate surveying skills.
-- Have experience in using Differential Levelling and Total Station equipment, taking bearing, angle and distance measurements,
-- Organization habits of field note-taking practices and compose a summary in a Word document
-- Work as a group member and to provide signature of involvement in formal assessments

 # Dynamic Presentation; Dynamic Communication - Online, Instructor: Amanda Quibell
 ❖ We practiced self and peer evaluation to improve presentation skills and are expected to develop professionalism as speakers and listeners in order to meet the learning outcomes.